virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-As you can see, we have the usual loop for FBM with frequency and amplitude sharing the same variable `iter`.
+As you can see, we have the usual loop for FBM, with frequency and amplitude sharing the same variable, `iter`.
 The sum of `sin` and `cos` will create a grid of black and white circles.
-Taking `abs` of the grid will leave only white circle with black fence seperating them, as you can see on the image below.
-The base noise is independent from the Z axis, so in 3d you can imagine infinite parallel tubes aligned with Z axis.
+Taking the `abs` of the grid will leave only white circle with black fences separating them, as you can see on the image below.
+The base noise is independent of the Z axis, so in 3D, you can imagine infinite parallel tubes aligned with the Z axis.

 <p align="center">
 <img src="assets/Spiral_Base.png" width="600px">
 </p>

-Once the noise is sampled, before beginning the new iteration we deform the `p` domain by first rotating around Z axis and then rotating it aroung the Y axis.
-We coud use a rotation matrix for that, but to make it cheaper, instead we add a perpendicular vector of length `nudge` to `p` and then scale the result, so the length does not change.
+Once the noise is sampled, before beginning the new iteration, we deform the `p` domain by first rotating around the Z axis and then rotating it aroung the Y axis.
+We coud use a rotation matrix for that, but to make it cheaper, instead, we add a perpendicular vector of length `nudge` to `p` and then scale the result so the length does not change.
 This process is repeated 8 times and the noise is ready.

-Second part of the nebula's noise will be include 3d [Signed Distance Functions], specifally that of a Torus taken from here [3D SDFs].
+The second part of the nebula's noise will be include 3D [Signed Distance Functions], specifically that of a torus, taken from here [3D SDFs].

 ```glsl
 float sdf_torus( in vec3 p, in vec3 t )